UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 an idea of what to expect when creating our visualization.

-After visualizing the data, we can also go back and look at these numbers to ensure ourselves that they align and that we don’t have a typo somewhere causing an error.
+After visualizing the data, we can also go back and look at these numbers to ensure that they align and that we don’t have a typo somewhere causing an error.

 ---